Silanes

 AICIS Adds Four Industrial Chemicals to Inventory After Five Years

-Australia has transitioned four industrial chemicals to the public Inventory, concluding their five-year post-assessment period.
-This move expands general market access for these substances while requiring introducers to monitor and report any deviations from original assessment parameters.
+Australia has added four industrial chemicals to the public Inventory following the completion of their five-year post-assessment period in July 2025.
+This transition broadens market access for these substances while maintaining mandatory reporting obligations for any deviations from the original assessment parameters.

 industrialchemicals.gov.auAustraliaAustralia